WICG/attribution-reporting-api/EVENT.md

 registration.
 Additional details can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

-Additionally, there should be a limit on the number of reporting origins per <source site, destination site, 30 days>, counted for every attribution that is generated and a limit on the number of reporting origins per <source site, reporting site, 1 day> counted per source registration.
+Additionally, there should be a limit on the number of reporting origins per <source site, destination site, 30 days>, counted for every attribution that is generated, and a limit on the number of reporting origins per <source site, reporting site, 1 day> counted per source registration.
 Additional details can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

 ### Clearing Site Data